MrSteveW/TechEdWeek1Assignment/README.md

 - [ ] I didn't look at adding background music as proper websites don't have music playing automatically(!)
 Something to look at in the future is embedding video playing. :unamused:
 - [ ] Had some trouble with using a relative div containing an image with **position: absolute** text inside it.
 Having several of these over-rode my top nav bar.
 I had to fix this with z-index.
 This then stopping the **position: sticky** header from scrolling to the top and replacing 'Resilience' with added text.
 Sad times. :persevere:
+- [ ] I had real problems when I moved my project folder - all of the images stopped rendering on Github pages :sob:

 ## :computer: External sources I used